The Fabled Montropolis is Found: Jackson Hole

 I scratch about and come up with what I think a suitable descriptor: a montropolis….a mountain town that offers up not just the riot of the natural world, and the cosmopolitan rewards of a first-class city, but then goes beyond.

-I decide to test my notion.
+I decided to test my notion.
 Jackson Hole has a bewilderingly disproportionate number of artists and galleries: over 50 art galleries in a township of less than 10,000, and you can practically throw a snowball in any direction and hit an artist.

 I begin with a stop at the Trio Gallery on North Cache Street, where I meet up with Kathryn Turner, a pedigree painter born and raised on a dude ranch in Grand Teton National Park.
 We sit in front of two towering, silvery canvases of aspens, so uncluttered they speak of Kathryn’s “beautiful destructionism,” wherein the results are so striking because she purposely leaves things out.

-She says the hyper-dramatic landscapes of Jackson Hole inspire art….it’s everywhere one looks, ever changing, and the natural desire is to try to capture, or render, or express.
+She says the hyper-dramatic landscapes of Jackson Hole inspire art….it’s everywhere one looks, ever-changing, and the natural desire is to try to capture, or render, or express.
 “Jackson Hole is a place of intensity.
 The mountains are intense; the climate is intense…and that intensity pushes art.”

 To demonstrate Kathryn offers an alla prima, a “quick draw,” on the spot.
 She adjusts her easel, dips a brush into her soul, and beings her silent poetry.
 Minutes later, like morning fog lifting over the Snake River, there appears the lovely portrait of a horse from her ranch.